caitlinramsey/zooquarium/README.md

 # Zoos and Aquariums

 ## Description
-This application is intended to encourage
+This application is intended to encourage both those who are animal enthusiasts and those who are novice learners, to explore animals on interest.
+Our team wanted to provide an application that would allow users to search for an animal of interest, as well as allow users to search for a zoo near them.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: